-What is a galaxy exactly?
-In simple words, a galaxy is a system of stars, stellar remnants and other celestial objects, bound together by gravitational force.
-Galaxies can differ in shapes and size and each of them orbit around their own center of mass.
+What exactly is a galaxy?
+In simple words, a galaxy is a system of stars, stellar remnants, and other celestial objects, bound together by gravitational force.
+Galaxies can differ in shape, size and each revolve around their center of mass.

-Our knowledge about the galaxies, including our Milky Way, has evolved from the philosophies of Aristotle and others in 5th century B.C, to Edwin Hubble’s early ground breaking discoveries in early 1920s to major scientific findings in the late 20th and 21st century.
+Our Knowledge about the galaxies (including that of the Milky War), has evolved from the philosophical thinking of Aristotle in the 5th century B.C., to Edwin Hubble’s groundbreaking discoveries in the early 1920s to major scientific findings in the late 20th and 21st century.

-His sequence was, however modified by French astronomer Gérard de Vaucouleurs in 1959.
-Along with the morphological classification of galaxies, we have also discussed types of galaxies based on other characteristics.
-So space nerds, lets begin.
+Hubble’s method was later modified by French astronomer Gérard de Vaucouleurs in 1959.
+Based on these classifications and a few other characteristics, we have discussed different types of galaxies below.
+So, space nerds, let’s begin.

 Hubble Classification scheme for galaxies

-In 1926, Edwin Hubble put forward the first ever morphological classification scheme for galaxies.
-Hubble’s classification, recognizes three major types of galaxies; Elliptical, Spiral and Lenticular.
-These broad categories of galaxies are subdivided to form a system which we know as tuning fork diagram.
+In 1926, Edwin Hubble put forward the first-ever morphological classification scheme for galaxies; the Hubble’s classification.
+It recognizes three major types of galaxies; Elliptical, Spiral, and Lenticular.
+These broad categories of galaxies are subdivided to form a system called tuning fork diagram.